RickyZang/ruichenzhang.github.io/_pages/about.md

 1. **[Jan 2025]** Our paper titled **BanditMatch: A Game-theoretic Approach for Stable Preference Matching in Peer-to-Peer Federated Learning**  has been submitted to **IEEE TVT**.

-1. **[Jan 2025]** I am honored to join as a **Managing Editor** of IEEE Transactions on Network Science and Engineering (IEEE TNSE).
+1. **[Jan 2025]** I am honor to join as a **Managing Editor** of IEEE Transactions on Network Science and Engineering (IEEE TNSE).
 I look forward to contributing to TNSE and the broader research community.

 1. **[Dec 2024]** One first-author paper titled [Embodied AI-Enhanced Vehicular Networks: An Integrated Large Language Models and Reinforcement Learning Method](https://arxiv.org/abs/2501.01141) has been submitted to **IEEE TMC**